How to Start a YouTube Channel in 2024

 5. Set up your YouTube channel

 Now it’s time to create your first video.
 You don’t need expensive equipment to get started.
-Your smartphone camera will do just fine.
+Your smartphone camera or laptop camera will do just fine.

 Choose a topic that you’re passionate about and start recording.
 Don’t worry too much about making it perfect — your first video is just a starting point.